- 10 days - 9 nights

 We will also visit the Museum, the Bema, the Market Place and the Temple

-Return to Athens early in the afternoon for relax, dinner at the hotel and overnight
+Return to Athens late in the afternoon , dinner at the hotel and overnight

 - Athens, Greece